igordanchenko/react-photo-album/docs/documentation.md

       <td>boolean</td>
       <td>
         If `true`, do not include the inline stylesheet.
-Use this option if you are using custom styling solution (e.g., Tailwind CSS)
+Use this option if you are using a custom styling solution (e.g., Tailwind CSS).
       </td>
     </tr>
     <tr>